What is a Headless CMS?

-The term “headless” comes from the concept of separating the “head” of a CMS with the body, with the two connected through APIs.
+The term ‘headless’ refers to separating the ‘head’ of a CMS from the body, with the two connected through APIs.

-In essence, the headis the presentation layer, so typically the frontend website templates, pages, and views, and the body is the backend content repository.
+In essence, the head is the presentation layer, so typically the frontend website templates, pages, and views, while the body is the backend content repository.

-A headless CMS is focused on storing and delivering structured content.
-It also still allows content creators, marketers, and non-technical business users to create and manage content through an administration interface.
+A headless CMS focuses on storing and delivering structured content – while still allowing creators, marketers and non-technical business users to control content through an administration interface.

 Headless vs Traditional CMS

 While a headless CMS decouples the frontend and the backend, a traditional CMS is monolithic, and essentially an all-in-one option.
 These CMS’ are more rigid in their architectural implementation and quite often have a template-driven frontend, meaning users can create and manage content without much technical knowledge.

 The Evolution of the CMS